-The National Milk Producers Federation is a national form commodity organization representing virtually all of the dairy former cooperatives and their dairy former members who serve this nation by producing and marketing milk in every state in the Union.
+The National Milk Producers Federation is a national farm commodity organization representing virtually all of the dairy farmer reoperatives and their dairy farmer members who serve this nation by producing and marketing milk in every state in the Union.

-Since its inception in 1916, the Federation has actively participated in the development of dairy programs which are a part of a total system of agricultural law and policy which can appropriately be termed national food policy.
+Since its inception in 1916, the Federation has actively participated in the development of dairy programs which are a part of a total system of agricultural law and policy which can appropriately be termed a national food policy.

 The policies of the Federation are determined by its membership on a basis that assures participation from across the nation.
-The policy positions expressed by NMPF are thus the only notionwide expression of dairy formers and their cooperatives on national public policy.
+The palicy positions expressed by NMPF are thus the only notionwide expression of dairy formers and their cooperatives on national public policy.